Quamatic/rbx-redux/README.md

         - For a Roblox environment, I do no see any practical use.
 But it still can be added.
     - [ ] createListenerMiddleware
     - [ ] creatEntityAdapter
-    - [ ] devtoolsExtension
-        - DevTools are an amazing extension of Redux, and are great for live viewing the tree of a store.
-However, the devtools package itself it quite large with the amount of features it has, and would take quite the effort to implement.
-It is possible, but tough.
     - [ ] Use of Immer to mutate state
         - Immer in Redux makes immutable state changes a breeze, but implementing it would just be another added layer of complexity (and I don't feel like trying to make it).
 The idea of using proxies is neat, but it could be quite slow.
     - [ ] RTK Query
         - RTK Query definitely has no practical use on Roblox, and won't be implemented.

+* Redux DevTools
+    - DevTools are an amazing extension of Redux, and are great for live viewing the tree of a store.
+However, the devtools package itself it quite large with the amount of features it has, and would take quite the effort to implement.
+It is possible, but tough.

 * Redux Thunk
     - [x] thunkMiddleware